AlCormack/GauiX3L/README.md

  <img src="https://github.com/AlCormack/GauiX3L/blob/master/images/x3l.jpeg" width="800"><br />

-A little video of it during a speed pass:
+A little video of it during a speed pass:<br />
  [![IMAGE ALT TEXT](http://img.youtube.com/vi/dyuTX_kXLzM/0.jpg)](http://www.youtube.com/watch?v=dyuTX_kXLzM "Gaui Speed X3L")

 After getting my Gaui R5, I got the bug for speed.
 The R5 is a fantastic heli but I was looking for something even smaller for quick trips to the field.
 As it obviously had to be a Gaui heli the choice was simplified as the X3L had a fuselage and would support a motor that was much larger than a 325-380mm heli would normally use.
 The next decision was two or three blades.
 Never had a three blade heli and have fancied one but also liked the idea of greater stability on a small size heli.
 So got the:

 * Gaui X3L Basic Kit 3 blade - X3L Basic Kit

-The tail is never highly loaded on a speed heli and the 3 blade tail setup would just cause more drag therefore reduce the max speed.
+The tail is never highly loaded on a speed heli and the 3 blade tail setup would just cause more drag and therefore reduce the max speed.
 So ordered the required 2 blade tail parts:

 * X3 Tail Pitch Slider Set
 * X3 Tail Rotor Grip Assembly